 Module leader: Dr Imogen Jones

-This module addresses a key area of the criminal process, the process of proof in criminal trials.
-This provides an essential link between the pre and post trial processes and between political context and substantive criminal law.
-The module explores the rules and principles that regulate the trial stage of the criminal process.
+This module explores the rules and principles that regulate the trial stage of the criminal process.
 The module is socio-legal in its approach, placing as much emphasis on the theoretical and political context of rules as the content of those rules.
 It also challenges students to consider a normative agenda.
+Topics to be covered include the following;

 In addition, a number of specific evidential rules will be examined.
 This may include: vulnerable witnesses, character evidence, hearsay evidence, double jeopardy, confessions and improperly obtained evidence.